We use our proprietary methodology to produce these rankings. Learn more →

 Savannah, Georgia

-The Savannah College of Art and Design has numbers reminiscent of a research university, with over 11,000 students, 23% of which are international, and multiple campuses, (one of which is in Hong Kong).
+The Savannah College of Art & Design has numbers reminiscent of a research university, with over 11,000 students, 23% of which are international, and multiple campuses, (one of which is in Hong Kong).

 Yet, nearly all of its academic programs are built for budding artists.
-There are Bachelor of Arts, Bachelor of Fine Arts, and Master’s degrees within a variety of artistic fields.
+There are BA, BFA, and Master's degrees within a variety of artistic fields.

 Bachelor’s Degrees:

-• Bachelor of Arts in Digital Media: Concentration in Game Development (on campus and online)
+• BA in Digital Media: Concentration in Game Development (on campus and online)

 Master’s:

-In addition to providing their students with first rate courses, Savannah’s Collaborative Learning Center connects students with industry leaders each year.
+In addition to providing their students with first rate courses, Savannah College of Art and Design has the Collaborative Learning Center, which connects students with industry leaders each year.

 5.